 His coursework in circuit design and microprocessors led him to Intel in 1981.
 He was the product-line manager for the chip maker’s flagship microprocessor, the 8086, during the debut of the IBM PC.
 Andy worked at Intel for five years, leaving in 1986 in order to get a step closer to the end-user.

-Anticipating the rise of the communications industry, Andy joined 3Com to help define and launch the 3Station, the world’s first disk-less workstation.
+Andy joined 3Com to help define and launch the 3Station, the world’s first disk-less workstation.
 The business generated $22 million in revenue in its first year.
 Andy moved on to run marketing for all hardware, and then started a division to focus on network adapters and hubs.
 By its third year, the new division was highly profitable with more than $250 million in annual revenues.

 In late 1991, Andy left 3Com to explore opportunities in venture capital and to help some former colleagues start an Ethernet switch business, Grand Junction Networks.
 During this process he got to know the partners at Matrix, and in early 1992 joined the firm.
 Andy led an investment in Grand Junction, and the company was sold to Cisco three years later.
 At Cisco, Grand Junction has grown to become a multi-billion dollar business.